Natalya Semenchenko: Biography

 In the fall of 2017, Natalia, with the active group of the student community, establishes an Open Student Association, at which the intellectual club of the OSA begins to work.
 Twice a month, the club holds public meetings with video interviews with experts, representatives of science and business, active intellectuals and just successful individuals.
-The most exciting questions in society, the state, economy, science and technology are discussed there.
+Questions concerning society, the state, economy, science and technology are discussed there.

 Several times Semenchenko appeared in popular print media in Ukraine: the magazine Vlast deneg (May 2007, No. 131), the magazine Status (No. 48/166), the magazine Svobodnaya tribuna (No. 5 / 92 2011), the magazine Publichnye lyudi (No. May 5, 2011), the newspaper 2000, the newspaper Facty, the newspaper Top 10, the newspaper Gazeta po-Kievski, the newspaper Ukraina moloda, the newspaper Business Ukraine.

 She speaks Russian, Ukrainian and English languages and also Hungarian and Italian (with dictionary).